-When appropriate, include the specific hypothesis to be tested. .41; expires 06/30/200 men appropriate, include the specific hypothesis to be tested.
-Intended use of results: B. METHODS Proposed location of activity: When appropriate, include geographic coordinates of activity in decimal degrees or degrees, Explain whether coordinates notate sampling point(s), boundary points, or a central point a Indicate whether the work will take place in any sanctuary marine zones (if so, complete section). and associated radius.
+OMB Approvai # 0048-0141; expires 00/30/20 JU When appropriate, include the specific hypothesis to be tested.
+Intended use of results: B. METHODS Proposed location of activity: When appropriate, include geographic coordinates of activity in decimal degrees or degrees, minutes, seconds.
+Explain whether coordinates notate sampling point(s), boundary points, or a central point and associated radius.
+Indicate whether the work will take place in any sanctuary marine zones (if so, complete section G).
 Procedures: Explain the methods and protocols to be employed in the field.
-Include descriptions and dia instrumentation or equipment to be used and deployment duration.
-Describe all phases of a equipment removal.
+Include descriptions and diagrams of any instrumentation or equipment to be used and deployment duration.
+Describe all phases of activity, including equipment removal.
 Include activity frequency (e.g., daily, monthly) as appropriate.
-Collections: (when applicable) Describe the type, size, and quantity of specimens or materials to be collected, sampled, or collection methods, handling, frequency, and replicates required for each experiment.
-If away the proposed types already exist in a repository, explain why additional collecting is necessary nomenclature where possible.
-Provide information on all other applicable federal or state prequired. are that specimens of ary.
-Provide scientific Project schedule: Describe overall project schedule along with requested permit dates: Requested permit start date: Requested permit stop date:
+Collections: (when applicable) Describe the type, size, and quantity of specimens or materials to be collected, sampled, or captured.
+Include collection methods, handling, frequency, and replicates required for each experiment.
+If aware that specimens of the proposed types already exist in a repository, explain why additional collecting is necessary.
+Provide scientific nomenclature where possible.
+Provide information on all other applicable federal or state permits where require c Project schedule: Describe overall project schedule along with requested permit dates: Requested permit start date: Requested permit stop date: Project budget: Briefly outline expenses associated with this activity.
+Provide contract number, performance period, and name of sponsoring agency, as applicable. r

-Project budget:

-Briefly outline expenses associated with this activity.
-Provide contract number, performance period, and name of sponsoring agency, as applicable.